eliotwalt/drl/README.md

 # Deep Reinforcement Learning Overview

-This repository contains implementations of different classic Deep Reinforcement Learning algorithms using PyTorch and OpenAI Gym environements.
+This repository contains implementations of different classic Model-Free Deep Reinforcement Learning algorithms using PyTorch and OpenAI Gym environements.
 Currently, only vector states environments are supported such as `LunarLander-v2`.

 ## Structure
 The repository is structured as follows: